 Beside my art I also teach drawing in the schools of the Bologna's area».

-Since before its foundation in 1978, Galleria d'Arte Maggiore g.a.m. has established a strong relationship with Giorgio Morandi's art becoming the most relevent landmark on Morandi's work on the market and also partecipating into the cultural promotion of his art, trought the collaborations with the major Museums and Institutions around the world, among them: Tate Modern (London, 2000), Musée d'Art Modern de la Ville de Paris (2001), Metropolitan Museum (New York, 2008), Museum of Palazzo Fortuny (Venice, 2010-2011), Estorick Collection of Modern Italian Art (London, 2013).
+Since before its foundation in 1978, Galleria d'Arte Maggiore g.a.m. has established a strong relationship with Giorgio Morandi's art becoming the most relevent landmark on Morandi's work on the market and also participating into the cultural promotion of his art, thanks also to the collaboration with the major Museums and Institutions around the world, among them: Tate Modern (London, 2000), Musée d'Art Modern de la Ville de Paris (2001), Metropolitan Museum (New York, 2008), Museum of Palazzo Fortuny (Venice, 2010-2011), Estorick Collection of Modern Italian Art (London, 2013).

 © Maggiore g.a.m.